rachelproductmanager/DeepLearnWebsite/content/sprinkle-creating-an-e-commerce-brand.md

 #### **g) Be prepared to pivot**

 When you’re just at the start of the journey and figuring out of you have a product-market fit, it’s essential to be egoless and prepared to course correct at speed.
 Decision making quality and velocity are both super important.
 You should always have your finger on the pulse, know your market, competitors and customers in detail and ensure you can move fast and pivot if need be.

+## Final word

+I'll leave you with one of my favourite Jeff Bezos quotes: “If you double the number of experiments you do per year you're going to double your inventiveness.”
+And that sums it all up nicely.